When it comes to choosing print or embroidery for your clothing, some methods will work better than others, and really make your workwear stand out...

 Embroidery is a collection of tiny stitches put together to form text or a logo.
 A logo has to be digitised in order for the embroidery machines to correctly stitch a design, and this incurs a set-up cost.
 Embroidery is great for left chest sized logos, and is a very popular method of decorating formal clothing.

-Vinyl print is created from rolls of coloured vinyl that is cut with a plotter, peeled out by hand and then pressed onto garments.
-Vinyl is great for small orders, with bright single colour text or simple logos.
+Vinyl print is created from rolls of vinyl that is printed onto, cut with a plotter, peeled out by hand and then heat-pressed onto garments.
+Vinyl is great for small orders, with bright, bold designs and varied colours.
 The process of heat-pressing the vinyl onto garments means it is not suitable for all fabrics.

 The screen printing process involves ink that is squeezed through frames, and transfered onto garments.
 Screen print is perfect for large quantities with a repeated design, such as event t-shirts.
 It's worth noting that each colour of a design requires a separate screen, and incurs a set-up cost.